yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 Release planning is a process applying various types of upstream decision-making that combine market considerations with implementation concerns.
 Release planning involves aspects such as selecting what features and requirements should be in a certain release, when it should be released, and at what cost[3]

+Release planning, the process of deciding which features and quality level should be included in which release [3], which is both a cognitively and computationally difficult problem, is classified as a wicked problem [9] since different kinds of uncertainty make it difficult to formulate and solve the problem.
+Moreover, the objective of release planning is to ’maximize the benefit’; however, the difficulty lies in how to give a measurable definition of ’benefit’[4]

 ###Articles
 ####•The Art and Science of Software Release Planning